×

 We asked foreigners in Jakarta what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Jakarta, rental properties typically include a refrigerator, stove, oven, washing machine, and air conditioning unit.
-Additionally, some properties may also include a microwave, water heater, and/or dishwasher," said one expat in Jakarta.
+Additionally, some properties may also include a microwave, water heater, and/or dishwasher," explained one person living in Jakarta, Indonesia.

 Additional Information about Searching for a Home in Jakarta: